 The call to be a minister of the Lord Jesus Christ places demands upon the individual that surpass every other vocation.
+Of all professions, the ministry must uphold the highest ideals of integrity and ethics.

-&lt;sup>4 Geoffrey Chaucer, Canterbury Tales in Ministerial Ethics: Moral Formation for Church Leaders, by Joe E. Trull and James E. Carter, (Grand Rapids: Baker Academic, 2004).
+4 Geoffrey Chaucer, Canterbury Tales in Ministerial Ethics: Moral Formation for Church Leaders, by Joe E. Trull and James E. Carter, (Grand Rapids: Baker Academic, 2004).